Legend of the 47 RōninMarch 16, 2017

 Lincoln may have freed the slaves, but it was becoming very clear that Johnson could care less about the rights of the newly freed African Americans.
 Andrew Johnson was once quoted as saying, “slavery is essential to the preservation of the union.”
 They may have been technically “free”, but they were now third class citizens, enslaved by a number of social constructs and crippling poverty, with very little mobility.

 When Congress met in 1865, reconstruction was well underway.
 While the institution of slavery was slowly being done away with, a series of “black codes” began to crop up in it’s place, among the southern states.
 These unconstitutional laws allowed farmers to keep African Americans as indentured laborers in contracts that they could not quit.
 There were also laws put in place that allowed law enforcement to arrest them for no reason and then rent them out for labor.
 Unfortunately, Johnson took the side of the wealthy plantation owners.
-When the Civil Rights Act of 1866 came to his desk, President Johnson attempted to veto it, but Congress overrode it.
+When the Civil Rights Act of 1866 came to his desk, President Johnson attempted to veto it!
+Thankfully, Congress overrode it.

 The Civil Rights Act of 1866 established (for the first time in American history) that ALL American citizens were equally protected by the law and from discrimination.
 Congress then ratified the Fourteenth Amendment which forbade any state of depriving one of life, liberty, or property, without due process.
 However, many of the southern states continued to refuse to accept former slaves as equals.
 By opposing equity for African Americans, Andrew Johnson set in motion a vicious cycle of racial injustice and animosity that is still being felt today.
+All in all, Andrew Johnson was a slime ball.

 One time, on February 22nd, 1866, Andrew Johnson addressed a crowd at the White House in honor of George Washington’s birthday.
 Johnson took the opportunity to talk about himself instead, mentioning himself over 200 times during the cringe-worthy speech.
 ‘The Richmond Whig’ once called Johnson, “The vilest radical and most unscrupulous demagogue in the Union.”